Best Replacement Watch Bands for Samsung Gear S3

 What are the best third-party watch bands for Samsung Gear S3?

-The Samsung Gear S3 is pretty new, and hasn't been available for very long.
-Thankfully, there are already some great sleek and stylish, functional watch bands to replace the one that comes in the box.
+The Samsung Gear S3 is one of our favorite smartwatches, and a great alternative to many of the Android Wear watches out there.
 The Gear S3 supports standard 22mm watch bands, making it really easy to upgrade with something new.

 Here are a few of the best third-party watch bands to consider once you pick up your brand new Samsung Gear S3!